Logo

 El Lissitzky argued that as long as humans cannot fly, moving horizontally is natural and moving vertically is not.

-In 1925, after the Swiss government denied his request to renew his visa, El Lissitzky returned to Moscow and began teaching interior design, metalwork, and architecture at, a post he would keep until 1930.
+In 1925, after the Swiss government denied to renew his visa, El Lissitzky returned to Moscow and began teaching interior design and furniture design at the Wood and Metalwork faculty of the, a post he would keep until 1930.

 In 1926, El Lissitzky joined Nikolai Ladovsky's Association of New Architects and designed the only issue of the association's journal Izvestiia ASNOVA in 1926.